Skip to main content

 5. The Pilotage Directions for the Port of London are available to download from our website.

-PILOTAGE EXEMPTION CERTIFICATE (PEC)
+PILOTAGE EXEMPTION CERTIFICATES (PEC)

 1. Information on how to apply for a Pilotage Exemption Certificate is available here.

-POLLUTION PREVENTION
+POLLUTION PREVENTION & RESPONSE

 PORT BUSINESS DIRECTORY